ETIMC/Report/typst/sections/Sprint 2.typ

 The second LED was programmed to display MIDI information.
 In practice this meant that it would blink according to the MIDI `TimingClock` message sent by Ableton to the Host.

 == Fusion 3D Experimentation

-- Design chassis (sketches first)
-- First button/pad designs
+- Kassen
+  - passede fysiske dimisioner
+  Bund med hjørner, med hul til sidepanel

-- Possibly potentiometer handles
+- Sidepanel

 == Pixelart for the display
 #figure(